The Author

 Let’s take a quick look at WordPress.
 It is the choice for nearly 65% of the CMS market share, and 43% of all websites.
 (Nonprofit organizations and commercial enterprises alike.)

 Today, the WordPress interface allows nearly anyone to jump right in.
-(Sort of.
-Please read below.)
+Sort of.
+(Please read below.)
 If you are even a little competent with general computer applications (e.g.: spreadsheets, word processing, and slideshow programs) you should be able to adapt to WordPress in a reasonable amount of time.

 In your search for the best CMS for your organization, you may have noticed that there are two WordPress alternatives.
 No, not WordPress for nonprofits versus WordPress for commercial endeavors, but “dot com” and “dot org” options.